UofTPsychProg-fall-2019/ps7-LauraLise/README.md

 # create a summary dataframe with the mean RT and accuracy for each subject
 summary_data <- summarize(dataset_correct by subject)

-# Visualize the data to see if there are any major outliers – super long RTs or overall low mean accuracy: use a boxplot with a labelling function to identify which participant the outlying value belongs to
+# Visualize the data to see if there are any major outliers â€“ super long RTs or overall low mean accuracy: use a boxplot with a labelling function to identify which participant the outlying value belongs to
 boxplot(summary_data $RT, label(subject))
 boxplot(summary_data $mean_accuracy, label(subject))